 AKA 'Marathon Man'

 "I absolutely love running and nothing satisfies me more than bringing people together to get active for good causes and helping motivate others to achieve their goals.
-I've applied in the London Marathon ballot for 8 consecutive years and have never been successful, but it hasn't stopped me getting here.
-I've now ran the London Marathon 6 times and have always ran for charity.
-We've just had an amazing 2019 London Marathon campaign which saw our team raise over £50,000.
+I've applied in the London Marathon ballot for 10 consecutive years and was only successful for the first time in 2021, but it hasn't stopped me running this amazing race.
+I've now ran the London Marathon 7 times and have always ran for charity.
+We've just had an amazing 2021 London Marathon campaign which saw our team raise over £150,000.
 The majority of our runners were first timers so it's a great achievement for them to complete 26.2 miles for the first time.
-We're extremely proud of our runners and hope that more people will join us for 2029.
+We're extremely proud of our runners and hope that more people will join us for 2022.
 Enter the ballot if you fancy your luck, but if you're serious about taking on the challenge then you really should apply for one of our charity places.
 Hurry, we have limited spaces".

 I had started running back in 2015 to lose weight, I had completed a few 10K fundraising runs for Penny Appeal where I had raised money for various projects including campaigns such as 'Feed our world' and 'Thirst Relief'.